UMONS-GFA/bdas/doc/timeline.md

 ## 2016
 * Mars
-  * 2016-03-03 - Install Updated Val d'Enfer Pluviometer as R014.
+  * 2016-03-03 - Installed Updated Val d'Enfer Pluviometer as R014.
 Ardas shield(on ACM0) of Raspberry Pi(AMA0) on RS485 converter.
 Works with Ardas v1.0 and Bdas v0.5.
+Moved R013 Pluviometer to the bottom of stairs.
+(OK, AW, CB, CB)

 ## 2015
 * September